vmware-archive/nsxraml/md-version/nsxvapi.md

 * **get** *(secured)*: Retrieve information about all vSphere Distributed Switches.

 ### /2.0/vdn/switches/datacenter/{datacenterID}
-Working with vSphere Distributed Switches in a Datacenter
+Working With vSphere Distributed Switches in a Datacenter
 ------

 * **get** *(secured)*: Retrieve information about all vSphere Distributed Switches in the specified datacenter.